CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 3. <font color="Gold">Example Request</font>
 >curl --location --request GET 'https//test1-ywu6raktuq-uc.a.run.app/user/login/refresh-login'

-<span style="font-family:san-serif; font-size:15px;">Request to get a new 'access token' for getting session/to login.
-This request will be use 'cache' that set to the client before in Login to do this request</span>
+<details><summary markdown="span">Result For Request to get a new 'access token' for getting session/to login.</summary>Request to get a new 'access token' for getting session/to login.
+This request will be use 'cache' that set to the client before in Login to do this request

 ```javascript
 {
     "message" "successful",